Here’s the breakdown of the process:

-- A visitor comes to your website, and the browser sends a request to the web server to load the site.
+- A visitor lands on your website and the browser sends a request to the web server for site loading.

-- The web server stores this information in its log files.
+- The web server logs this information in its files.

-- The logs are transferred to the server where Piwik PRO is hosted.
+- These logs are transferred to the Piwik PRO server.

-- You don’t need to install a tracking code on your website.
-Data-sensitive businesses like banks, healthcare, or the government choose this method to secure data privacy.
+- No need to install a tracking code on your website.
+Data-sensitive businesses like banks, healthcare or government entities choose this method to enhance data privacy.

-- Tracking blockers don’t affect collecting data via web logs.
+- Tracking blockers don’t affect data collection via web logs.

-- You can import historical data anytime.
-File logs sit on a web server until they are deleted.
+- You can import historical data anytime; file logs remain on a web server until they are deleted.

-- You need to be a technically savvy person and have access to the web server to use this method.
+- You need to be technically savvy and have access to the web server to use this method.

-- The tracking code can collect more data, for example, a page title, screen resolution, custom dimensions, ecommerce data, and the like.
+- The tracking code can collect more data, such as a page title, screen resolution, custom dimensions, ecommerce data and the like.

-- You can only use Analytics with web logs.
-Tag Manager, Audience Manager, and Consent Manager will not work with this method.
+- Web logs are for Analytics only; Tag Manager, Consent Manager and Customer Data Platform will not work with this method.